 Djibouti

 The capital, Djibouti City, is a blend of East African, Arab, and European influences, but it’s away from the city that you’ll find the real treasures.
 The jagged limestone chimneys of Lac Abbé look like they belong on another planet, while the crater lake of Lake Assal, with its white salt plains, black lava fields, and emerald waters, is equally surreal.
-The coast boasts ivory beaches and crystal-clear waters, and the diving and snorkelling is excellent.
-Remember to keep an eye out for whale sharks!
+The coast boasts ivory beaches and crystal-clear waters, and the diving and snorkelling are excellent, but remember to keep an eye out for whale sharks!

 São Tomé and Príncipe